dj9aj/dj9aj.github.io/readme.md

 ## CSS Grid & Flexbox
 I created fluid layouts throughout the page with a mixture of Grid and Flexbox.
-The app is also fully responsive on multiple screen widths.
+The app is fully responsive on multiple screen widths.